solyarisoftware/prompter.vim/README.md

 ## 🛠 Other useful vim settings

-- Use (embedded in vim) spell checker!
+- Use (vim-included) spell checker

   When you write a LLM prompt it's very very important to avoid typos!
   I many time experienced that LLM completion worst if you mistake just a verb.